Enhancing ground-state cooling of center-of-mass motions via quantum squeezing from magnon nonlinearity: Cooling optimization

-On the other hand, we show the cooling with the coupling rate $\mathcal{G}$ with squeezing in comparison with the standard case.
-An appropriate coupling rate leads to optimization of cooling, which shifts with the detuned frequency $\Delta_{B}$.
-The trade-off with $\mathcal{G}$ in the first and third terms in Eq.~\eqref{eq:n_c approx} can approximately interpret this optimization for $\mathcal{G}$.
-It means that the cooling can not be enhanced via keeping boosting the power for magnon-mechanical coupling.
-On the contrary, if the power is distributed to the realization for squeezing interaction, the cooling can be improved instead.
-Besides, this figure indicates that our approximate analysis fits the exact case in weak-coupling regime where the optimal cooling can be achieved.
+On the other hand, in Fig.~\ref{fig:nc with G}, we show how the cooling with squeezing enhancement depends on the coupling rate $\mathcal{G}$, in comparison to the case without exploiting Kerr-nonlinearity of magnon mode.
+Obviously, only an appropriate coupling rate leads to optimization of cooling, and shifts with the detuned frequency $\Delta_{B}$.
+This optimization from appropriate coupling $\mathcal{G}$ can be interpreted by the trade-off relation with $\mathcal{G}$ between the first and third terms.
+It reveals that the cooling can not keep improving via injecting needless power to boost magnon-mechanical coupling since the excessively strong coupling leads to unwanted back-action heat.
+As such, if the additional power is distributed to yield sideband driving fed into magnon mode, the magnon squeezing achieves from magnon Kerr-nonlinearity and then the cooling can be improved stead.
+Besides, this figure indicates that, even in weak-coupling regime, the minimum of $n_c$, i.e., the optimal cooling, still appears and our approximate form also fits the exact result.

-Eventually, the phases $\theta$ and $\phi$ can be determined via the relations \eqref{eq:miu} and \eqref{eq:opt phase}.
-While the former should be satisfied with
+Based on the relations \eqref{eq:miu} and \eqref{eq:opt phase}, the phases $\theta$ and $\phi$ can be determined.
+While the Eq.~\eqref{eq:miu} is squared to obtain two conditions as